fubinf/sedrila/docs/instructors.md

 - set `SEDRILA_INSTRUCTOR_COMMAND` environment variable  TODO_2_hofmann needed?
 Then explain.

-## 2. Checking a submission  TODO 2: add details
+## 2. Checking a submission  TODO_2_hofmann: check and correct, add details if needed

-- receive command by email
+- Checking a submission is triggered by the email that the student sent you.
+  Copy the repository URL `repo_url`from that email.
+- Execute `sedrila instructor --get repo_url`
+  to pull the latest commits of that student (or clone the repo if there is no local copy yet) and change the current directory into that student's working directory.
-- execute command
+- ...
-- follow instructions
+- Alternatively, ...